Coroutine: Clojure

 Cloroutine is a third-party library providing support for stackless coroutines in Clojure.
 It's implemented as a macro, statically splitting an arbitrary code block on arbitrary var calls and emitting the coroutine as a stateful function.

 D

 D implements coroutines as its standard library class Fiber A generator makes it trivial to expose a fiber function as an input range, making any fiber compatible with existing range algorithms.

 Go

 Go has a built-in concept of "goroutines", which are lightweight, independent processes managed by the Go runtime.
 A new goroutine can be started using the "go" keyword.
 Each goroutine has a variable-size stack which can be expanded as needed.
 Goroutines generally communicate using Go's built-in channels.
+However, goroutines are not coroutines (for instance, local data does not persist between successive calls).

 Java

 There are several implementations for coroutines in Java.
 Despite the constraints imposed by Java's abstractions, the JVM does not preclude the possibility.
 There are four general methods used, but two break bytecode portability among standards-compliant JVMs.